Fashion capital: 20th century and beyond

 During the Golden Twenties, Berlin was considered the vanguard fashion capital.

 Throughout the 20th century – but particularly after World War II – New York City rose in stature as a fashion capital, challenging the dominance of Paris with a different approach, especially in its development and popularization of sportswear as fashion during the 1940s and '50s.

-During the 1950s, Italy rose in prominence again.
+During the 1950s, Italy rose in fashion prominence again.
 Florence re-emerged as a leading city in fashion, although focus shifted to Milan from the 1970s on as leading design houses moved to the city.